-Poverty is a rampant problem, not only in the Philippines, but also in the whole world.
+Poverty is a rampant problem not only in the Philippines, but in the whole world.
+“The poor will always be with us.”
 It is one of the most challenging, and also the primordial problem that exists in human society.

 When taken to a national level, we will see a big picture that economic poverty stems out from a collective unrighteousness among its citizens.

 Below are verses that speak about poverty and economics.
 And yes, economics and spirituality are so connected to each other.
 Let me say in general that there is only one cause of poverty: sin.

 Sustained collective poverty (not poverty alone) is a result from a sustained mismanagement and misrepresentation of a Steward-Owner image, which man was designed to be.

 Do not misunderstand me, as I’ve said, that being poor means being evil.
 There are cases that man was appointed/ even called on that certain status- such examples include Lazarus, the widow of Zarepath, Job (in his trial) and much more.

 But to take it nationally, God’s laws and will reveal that He wants a society that aims for the wellbeing of one another.
 He even wanted His people, Israel, to seek for the welfare of Babylon (Jeremiah 29).

 The relationship between poverty and the Philippines could be seen clearer under the lenses of the Sovereign Author of Economics Himself.
 This also shows us that disobedience leads a person to becoming poor.

 1. Sustained Poverty is caused by continually idolizing pleasure.